metauni/metauni.github.io/posts/instructions/instructions.md

 # Instructions

 Metauni is built on top of [Roblox](https://www.roblox.com/) for the 3D virtual environment with voice chat and [Discord](https://www.discord.com) for community discussion and organisation.
 Roblox is necessary, Discord is optional (but fun!).
-It should work on PC, Mac, iOS and Android.
+Both applications can be used on PC, Mac, iOS and Android.
 To set up spatial voice, Roblox's voice chat, you will need 5-10 minutes and a photo ID showing that you are at least 13 years old.

 1. Create a [Roblox](https://www.roblox.com/) account.
 2. Complete *Age verification* on the [Settings](https://www.roblox.com/my/account#!/info) page (under your Birthday).